 - General daily activities like house cleaning, car washing or gardening

-- A warm-up routine (see below)
+- A warm-up routine – you can use this one

 Do each stretch for 30 seconds on each leg.